apache/flink/docs/dev/task_failure_recovery.md

 2. If a result partition is not available while it is required by a region that will be restarted, the region producing the result partition will be restarted as well.
 3. If a region is to be restarted, all of its consumer regions will also be restarted.
-This is to guarantee data consistency because nondeterministic processing or partitioning can result in that a partition is different each time it is produced.
+This is to guarantee data consistency because nondeterministic processing or partitioning can result in different partitions.

 {% top %}